angry-bender/PMDG737_AAO_SCRIPTS_AND_TEMPLATE_fork_V1.4.2_ab/README.md

 This updates the existing configuration to add the following features

 - Remove the cuttoff feature from the throttle axis
-- Add in a flap lever that is compatable with the offical Honeycomb Bravo detents
+- Add in a flap lever that is compatable with the offical Honeycomb Bravo flap kit
 - Add in a custom spoiler axis that has FligtDetent at a more logical location with detent being right at the bottom of the physical leaver, and up in the middle.